LSBA Home

 In her community, Johnson-Firven is a member of Grace Community Baptist Church and Alpha Kappa Alpha Sorority, Inc.

-She and her husband, Leon Firven, have been married for one year.
+She and her husband, Leon Firven, have been married for two years.

 2431 S Acadian Thrwy Ste 600